Veterinarians use an old remedy to eliminate the deadliest infectious disease known to humanity. Rabies.

 “At our clinic, we donate a dollar for every rabies vaccination we give, and I’d like to see that become a nationwide project,” says Frandle.

 That little bit can go a very long way.
-It helped pay for one vaccination at last December’s videotaped clinic in Bunda, Tanzania.
+Those donations helped pay for vaccinations at last December’s videotaped clinic in Bunda, Tanzania.
 There a boy wearing a blue soccer jersey waits in line with his short-haired puppy.
 Turning to the camera, his eyes twinkle as he shouts with a boisterous grin, “Asante sana, Los Gatos!”